HackYourFuture/post-grad-ed/README.md

 Deadlines are supposed to be every Friday at 23:59 hs.
 If (together with your mentor) you decide to move the deadlines to another day (maybe sunday, or monday in the following week) because that works bette that's fine as long as the new deadline is communicated in the group followed every week.

+To successfully complete this module you will need to spend a minimum of 30 hours of quality hours per week.
+Since you should ***treat HackYourFuture as a job and not a hobby***, the more hours the better.
+Some of our best PGP students put in 40-50 hours a week.
+With more skills and a better end project, this has helped them to find a job faster.

-To sucessfully complete this module you will need to spend a ***minimum of 30 hours of dedication per week***.
-Anyway, given we always say ***take HackYourFuture as a job and not a hobbie***, it's safe to assume you are full time available for it!
-If that is not the case, communicate with your mentor and the HYF to align expectations but know that our job-seeking support goes to those that are full-time committed.
+If you don’t have enough time, communicate this to your mentor and the HYF staff.
+However, know that our job-seeking support goes first to those of you that show full-time commitment and excellent communication skills.

 ### Performance review